kenoir/dexcraft/README.md

 ![Install](multiplayer.png)

-You will need to be whitelisted in order to access the server, so _just ask Dexter_.
+You will need to be added to the list of approved players in order to access the server, so _just ask Dexter_.

 ## Troubleshooting